Using antibiotics to prevent STIs

 Over a follow-up period of around nine months, there were 47% fewer infections with one of the three main bacterial STIs (syphilis, chlamydia and gonorrhoea) in the men taking doxycycline.
 While the antibiotic had no effect on gonorrhoea, with similar numbers of infection between both groups, there were 70% fewer chlamydia infections and 73% fewer syphilis infections in the men taking doxycycline when compared to those not taking it.

-The gonorrhoea finding was not surprising: around half of the French and two-thirds of the UK strains of gonorrhoea, and around a quarter of those in the US, are resistant to tetracycline antibiotics (doxycycline belongs to this class).
-However, these antibiotics are not usually used in the treatment of gonorrhoea because of the high rates of resistance (see section on What about resistance?).
+The gonorrhoea finding was perhaps not surprising: around half of the French and two-thirds of the UK strains of gonorrhoea, and around a quarter of those in the US, are resistant to tetracycline antibiotics (doxycycline belongs to this class).
+However, these antibiotics are not usually used in the treatment of gonorrhoea because of the high rates of resistance (see the section below What about resistance?).

-A second large study showing the effectiveness of doxyPEP in the US reported results in July 2022.
-The same doses of doxycycline after sex were taken as in the French study.
+A second large study – the US DoxyPEP study – reported results in July 2022.
 A total of 501 gay and bisexual men and trans women who were either living with HIV (174) or taking HIV PrEP (327) were randomised to either take doxyPEP or to not receive any antibiotics.
 As with the French study, the participants were at a higher risk of contracting bacterial STIs, with just under half of the group reporting either gonorrhoea, chlamydia or syphilis in the past year.
 Participants were tested for STIs every three months.

 Overall, there was a 65% reduction in the incidence of all STIs per quarter in both those living with HIV and those taking HIV PrEP.
 In fact, the study was stopped a year early because of the high effectiveness, with a recommendation for participants in the control groups to receive doxyPEP too.

-So, while three studies have showed positive results for doxyPEP (taking the medication after sex), there is a lack of data on doxyPrEP (daily dosing).
+So, while three studies have showed positive results for doxyPEP among gay men and trans women (taking the medication after sex), there is a lack of data on doxyPrEP (daily dosing).
 While the efficacy of doxyPEP is promising, larger studies with longer follow-up are needed to understand the impact on rates of resistance.
-Additionally, efficacy for specific sexual acts (oral vs anal) is unclear.
-Studies addressing these issues are currently underway with gay and bisexual men in Canada and Australia, and with women in Kenya.
+Further research with cisgender heterosexual women and men is needed.
+A study into the use of doxyPrEP by gay and bisexual men in Australia is underway, while other researchers plan to compare doxyPrEP and doxyPEP among gay and bisexual men in Canada.

 Why most guidelines don’t recommend this